Anniversaries are important for any organization, especially a nonprofit.

 Once you’ve brainstormed your potential milestones, and selected a couple you’d like to celebrate, decide what you’d like to achieve with your nonprofit anniversary campaign.
 What’s your goal?

-Is it fundraising, increasing your brand visibility, publicity, increasing your fundraising income, reaching more beneficiaries?
+Is it fundraising, increasing your brand visibility, publicity, increasing your fundraising income, or reaching more beneficiaries?
 Decide on one or two key goals for your campaign.

 6. Begin the Process Early